Alpha Lipoic Acid

 In which cases is alpha lipoic acid used?

-A pure deficiency of alpha-lipoic acid is actually not known.
+A pure deficiency is actually not known.
 In special situations, however, the additional intake is useful, e.g. in people with diseases such as diabetes mellitus, but also multiple sclerosis or Alzheimer’s disease.
 In diabetes, it is an important part of the treatment, as it has a positive influence on blood sugar and prevents nerve damage.

 Alpha-lipoic acid has the following effects on diabetes: